ibm-cloud-docs/Cloudant/getting-started.md

 2. Click **Services** in the Resource list.

-3. From the Services section, click the `Cloudant-o7` instance that you created in the first step, and click **Launch Dashboard**.
+3. From the Services section, click the `Cloudant-o7` instance that you created in the first step, and click **Launch Dashboard**.<br>
     The {{site.data.keyword.cloudant_short_notm}} dashboard opens.

 Now, you can create a database, and run queries against that database.